-As I wrote about last week, Hilton has just introduced complimentary Wi-Fi for all HHonors members booking directly through Hilton.
-They’ve updated the HHonors terms & conditions to reflect this change, though it seems that’s not all they’ve explicitly changed.
+As I wrote about last week, Hilton has just introduced complimentary Wi-Fi for all Honors members booking directly through Hilton.
+They’ve updated the Honors terms & conditions to reflect this change, though it seems that’s not all they’ve explicitly changed.

 Per the updated T&Cs, Hilton will no longer award elite benefits on third party bookings: